leakey-lab/new-member-onboarding/Lab Data Protocols.md

 ### Leakey Lab GitHub

-All members of the Leakey Lab should sign up for a GitHub account even if they do not regularly produce code.
-Once you have signed up for your free account, submit a request to join the [Leakey Lab Organization](https://github.com/leakey-lab).
+All members of the Leakey Lab should have a GitHub account and join the [Leakey Lab Organization](https://github.com/leakey-lab).
 This space will be used for:
 - Sharing and documenting code for analyzing specific data types
 - Making code supporting publications available publicly
 - Sharing protocols within the team